SoK: Root Cause of $1 Billion Loss in Smart Contract Real-World Attacks via a Systematic Literature Review of Vulnerabilities: Methodology

 \subsubsection{\textbf{Study Selection}}

 Following the initial identification of \num{17013} papers, we removed duplicates and filtered them based on the exclusion criteria in \Cref{tab:exclusionCriteria}.
 Specifically, language (EC2) and publication year 2018--2024 (EC1) filtering reduced the count to \num{14328} papers.
 Title and abstract screening using criteria EC3 (Ethereum focus), EC5, and EC6 (topic relevance) yielded \num{2186} papers.
 Full-text assessment based on availability (EC4) further refined the selection to \num{350} papers.
-Finally, quality-based evaluation via manual expert empirical validation and identification of novel contributions resulted in \papersNum\ papers for in-depth analysis. \Cref{fig:searchResults} illustrates this process.
+Finally, quality-based evaluation via manual review of the paper and identification of novel contributions resulted in \papersNum\ papers for in-depth analysis. \Cref{fig:searchResults} illustrates this process.